30-Second Overview

 Deepening Development Strategies

-- Strengthen Local Connections: Deepen cooperation with communities and traditional industries
+- Strengthen Local Connections: Deepen cooperative relationships with communities and traditional industries

-- Enhance Innovation Energy: Invest in R&D innovation, international talent exchange
+- Enhance Innovation Capacity: Invest in R&D innovation and international talent exchange

-- Build Ecosystems: Complete creative industry value chains, provide comprehensive support
+- Build an Ecosystem: Perfect the cultural and creative industry value chain, providing comprehensive support

-- Sustainable Business Models: Establish diversified revenue sources, reduce government subsidy dependence
+- Sustainable Operating Model: Establish diversified revenue sources, reducing dependence on government subsidies

 Policy Support Recommendations

-- Regulatory Relaxation: Simplify tenant procedures, provide tax incentives
+- Regulatory Deregulation: Simplify residency procedures, provide tax incentives

-- Inter-ministerial Integration: Establish coordination mechanisms, avoid policy competition
+- Inter-Ministerial Integration: Establish coordination mechanisms to avoid policy competition

-- Talent Development: Strengthen training of professionals in cultural creative management, curation
+- Talent Development: Strengthen training of professional talent in cultural and creative management, curating, and related fields

-- International Cooperation: Establish sister park relationships, promote international exchanges
+- International Cooperation: Establish sister-park relationships to promote international exchange

 References